Codiad/Codiad/README.md

 ## SECURITY:

 !!
 DON'T USE THIS APPLICATION ON PUBLIC SERVER !!

-PHP and js scrit have a long carrier.
+PHP and js script have a long carrier.
 Use it on local or remote private server.

 ## Todo
-*Stress test under php 8.2
+* Stress test under php 8.2
-*config.php working on all server
+* config.php working on all server
-*better error message
+* better error message
-*new theme
+* new theme

 ## Unmaintained Status